MicrosoftDocs/power-automate-docs/articles/sap-integration/set-up-prepare.md

 ---
 title: Set up SAP integration with Power Platform
-description: Learn about the requirements to configure SAP integration, and prepare your on-premises SAP infrastructure to connect with Power Platform
+description: Learn about the requirements to configure SAP integration, and prepare your on-premises SAP infrastructure to connect with Power Platform.
 author: jongilman88
 contributors:
 - EllenWehrle